-This chocolate chunk cookie recipe comes from one of our favorite members of the culinary community, Joe Yonan.
-(Joe is the Food and Dining editor of the Washington Post and the author of three cookbooks.)
-And this recipe was the first thing we made from his vegetarian cookbook, Eat Your Vegetables: Bold Recipes for the Single Cook.
-Because although the book is all about veggies, even Joe agrees that life is much more sexy when you add in some chocolate chunk cookies!
+This chocolate chunk cookie recipe comes from one of my favorite people in the culinary community, Joe Yonan.
+And this recipe was the first thing I made when I got a copy of his vegetarian cookbook, Eat Your Vegetables: Bold Recipes for the Single Cook.
+Because although the book is all about veggies, even Joe agrees that life is much sexier when you add in some chocolate chunk cookies!

 What is Fiori di Sicilia?

 To set this version of chocolate chunk cookies apart from your run-of-the-mill chocolate chip cookies, Joe makes them with the addition of a flavoring extract called Fiori di Sicilia.
 This traditional, Italian extract combines the aromatics of citrus, flowers and vanilla.

 And with its combination of sweet and herbal notes, you probably won’t be surprised to learn that it’s most commonly used for pastry.
 In fact, isn’t used all that often in home cooking.
 (Although Fiori di Sicilia doesn’t technically come with an aphrodisiac pedigree, with its blend of fragrant ingredients, we think it should make the list of aphrodisiac foods!)

 You can buy this alluring extract from most baking product retailers.
 You can also get Fiori di Sicilia at Whole Foods and other specialty food retailers as well as order it online.
 So if you don’t already know this flavored extract, it’s time to get to know one of the most sensual baking flavorings in existence.

 Tips for making the best chocolate chunk cookies

 If you love baking cookies, these tips will be nothing new to you but it never hurts to have a review.